doctorfree/MusicPlayerPlus/markdown/mpplus.1.md

 **-K**
 : Indicates kill MusicPlayerPlus tmux sessions and ASCIImatics scripts

+**-l config**
+: launches an editor in a terminal window to configure MusicPlayerPlus"

+**-l spotify**
+: launches the Spotify Player 'spotify_player' in a terminal window"

+**-l status**
+: displays MusicPlayerPlus services status and exits"

 **-L**
 : Indicates download lyrics to the Beets library and exit